msoq/overnover/roadmap.md

 - As a user, I click "Repeat in X days" and can edit `X` inline to set a custom value.
 - As a user, I mark a reminder as done to move it out of Active.
 - As a user, I can restore a reminder from Done back to Active if I need it again.
+- As a user, I can edit the title and notes anytime to track progress.
 - As a user, I return later and my data persists locally; if I log in, it syncs.

 ### data model